 Introduction

-The First World War was a global conflict that involved many nations around the world and caused tremendous damage and change.
+The First World War (WWI) was a global conflict that involved many nations around the world and caused tremendous damage and change.

 At the time, it was known as The Great War or The War to End All Wars.
 Over 30 million soldiers and seven million civilians were killed or wounded during the war.
 By the time it was over, it had spanned over three continents.

-This was an important period in Canada’s history and in Canada’s evolution toward becoming an independent nation that makes its own decisions, both domestically and internationally.
+1914 to 1918 was an important period in Canada’s history and in Canada’s evolution toward becoming an independent nation that makes its own decisions, both domestically and internationally.

 Europe’s history of conflict